Party Cove: History

 In 2007, Major General Bill McCoy, commander of the Fort Leonard Wood Army base, declared Party Cove "off-limits" to Army personnel from the base for safety and health issues after a Fort Leonard Wood soldier suffered a broken neck and a soldier and a civilian employee drowned in separate incidents in the cove area that summer.
 The April 30, 2010, list of "off-limits" establishments, however, no longer lists Party Cove as being off-limits to military personnel.

+In popular culture

-The cove has been featured on Playboy TV, A Current Affair, Sexcetera, and is mentioned in season 1 episodes 5 and 6 and in season 3 episode 2 on Ozark.
+The cove has been featured on Playboy TV, A Current Affair, Sexcetera, and is mentioned in season 1, episodes 5 and 6 and season 3, episode 2 of Ozark.